 To qualify for the S.J.D. degree, candidates must fulfill the following requirements, discussed at length in the Graduate Program Handbook, and incorporated by reference herein.

 1. Study Plan

 Each S.J.D. candidate must submit an approved study plan, including arrangements for course work and reading lists, in the first year of candidacy.
 Candidates must submit drafts of their study plans to their principal supervisors and orals committee members early in September of the first year of the program and should discuss with them the desirability of pursuing specific courses, selected readings, interdisciplinary study, skills enhancement (e.g., languages, mathematics, statistics), and other academic projects in their specific fields of study.
 On the basis of these discussions, candidates should put their study plans in final form, have them approved by their principal supervisors, and submit the plans for approval by the Committee on Graduate Studies by no later than September 30; and, if revised, for final approval by no later than October 31 of the first year of study.

 2. First Year in Residence

-Candidates must complete the first year of study in residence at the Law School, under the supervision of a faculty member selected by the candidate and approved by the Committee on Graduate Studies; the first year of study is spent reading for fields under the supervision of an orals committee and completing, ordinarily, at least eight credits of course work (typically on an audit basis).
+Candidates must complete the first year of study in residence at the Law School, under the supervision of a faculty member and an orals committee selected by the candidate and approved by the Committee on Graduate Studies; the first year of study is spent reading for fields under the supervision of the candidate’s principal supervisor and the orals committee and completing, ordinarily, at least eight credits of course work (typically on an audit basis).

 i. must complete, during the first year of S.J.D. studies if not completed during the LL.M. year, at least one course in U.S. law.